akawashiro/akawashiro.github.io/articles/how-linux-device-file-works.md

 This section explains "file" of "device file" in short.

 ### VFS(Virtual File System)
-VFS is a software layer in Linux kernel which handles all system call of standaer UNIX filesystem.
-It offers `open(2)`, `close(2)`, `write(2)` and etc. Owing to this software layer, user can use the same software for different systems such as `ext4`, `NFS`, `proc`.
+VFS is a software layer in the Linux kernel that handles all standard UNIX filesystem system calls.
+It offers `open(2)`, `close(2)`, `write(2)` and etc. Owing to this software layer, users can use the same software for different systems such as `ext4`, `NFS`, `proc`.

 For example, `cat(1)` can do both `cat /proc/self/maps` and `cat ./README.md`.
-However, `cat /proc/self/maps` shows memory map and `cat ./README.md` shows a part of disk.
-It means VFS enables to handle totally different system thorugh the same interface.
+However, `cat /proc/self/maps` shows memory map, and `cat ./README.md` shows a part of the disk.
+It means VFS enables handling totally different systems through the same interface.

-VFS is implemented in objected-oriented way using struct and function pointer.
+VFS is implemented in an objected-oriented way using struct and function pointers.

 #### inode
-inode object in VFS is an object represents "normal files".
+inode object in VFS is an object that represents "normal files".
 It is defined in [fs.h](https://github.com/akawashiro/linux/blob/830b3c68c1fb1e9176028d02ef86f3cf76aa2476/include/linux/fs.h#L588-L703).
-Other objects in VFS are super block object which holds information of the filesystem itself, file objct which hold information of opend file and process, d-entry object which hold information on directories.
+Other objects in VFS are superblock object which holds information of the filesystem itself, file objects which have information of opened file and process, d entry objects which have information on directories.
 ```
 struct inode {
     umode_t         i_mode;